gjk0090/react-dashboard/readme.md

 * use propTypes
 * learn Flux
 * extract style to class
-* encapsulate example buttons?
+* encapsulate example buttons
-* add widget
 * individual config modal
 * drag and drop (react-dnd)
 * wrap widget with grid for dnd
-* more widget
+* add widget, Expose function: get widget list
+* refine AJAX
+* static function for widgets to return template for add new
+* this.id

 ###### google charts
 * Google Chart from npm